useshortcut/api-cookbook/windows-set-up-instructions.md

 `mkdir ClubhouseCookbook`
 and press Enter/Return.

-2. We want to create the virtual environment in the directory(folder) that we just created, so we need to navigate to inside that folder.
+2. We want to create the virtual environment in the directory(folder) that we just created.
 In your command line window type:
 `cd ClubhouseCookbook`
 and press Enter/Return.